Dhanish-27/Razor/README.md

 ### Prerequisites

 - Python 3.8 or higher
-- Django 4.x
+- Django 4.0 or higher
-- A payment gateway account (e.g., Stripe, PayPal) for payment integration

 ### Steps